ethereum/remix-workshops/debuggingContract_deployAndStorage/8_findTheOffset/step.md

  Remember that we are talking about the `CODECOPY` which extract the bytes which will be stored on chain ;)

  - In the `findTheOffset` contract and `offset` function, please return the value you have found.
-Replace the `hex"00"` by your finding ;)
+Replace the `hex"00"` by your finding

+ Good Lack!